netbek/dw-clickhouse/README.md

 If you prefer to run the containers in the foreground, then omit the `-d` option.

+## Database connections

+TODO Add note about connection settings for ClickHouse

 ## Networking

+Ports can optionally be exposed.
+The configuration is loaded from `./.env` during startup.

 The following ports are exposed: